Northward-Design/gulp-recipes-es6/ingredients/css/watch-css/README.md

 Install the required plugins with `npm`.

+`gulp-stylelint` doesn't work with new version of stylelint at the moment, use `@ronilaukkarinen/gulp-stylelint` instead

-`npm install --save-dev gulp @babel/core @babel/register @babel/preset-env pump-promise gulp-stylelint stylelint stylelint-config-standard stylelint-order gulp-autoprefixer gulp-clean-css gulp-rename`
+`npm install --save-dev gulp pump-promise @ronilaukkarinen/gulp-stylelint stylelint stylelint-config-standard stylelint-order gulp-autoprefixer gulp-clean-css gulp-rename`

+Add this line to your `package.json` after the opening bracket.

+`"type": "module",`

 Includes
 --------------------------------------------------------------------------------